-The City's governmental debt pledged by non-ad valorem revenue is in compliance with its anti-dilution test.
-All governmental fund revenues, unless restricted to a specific purpose, are eligible to be used for and is being used to pay debt service before being applied to City operations.
+The City's governmental debt pledged by non-ad valorem revenue has the capacity remaining and is in compliance with its anti-dilution test.
+All City revenues, unless restricted to a specific purpose, are being used to pay debt service or to fund City operations.
+The City's enterprise fund continues to be self-supporting in that this debt is secured by pledges of enterprise revenues which adequately cover debt service on these bonds.

-The City's Required Debt Service Coverage for non-enterprise fund debt shall be at least 1.5 times maximum annual debt service.
-In FY2021, the governmental required coverage was 8.45 times the maximum annual debt service.

-The City's Water & Sewer Fund annual debt service coverage 1.00 times maximum annual debt service.
-The City had a coverage rate of 1.70% for senior lien maximum annual debt service and 2.36% of maximum annual debt service when including the expansion fees collections.
+The City's Governmental Required Coverage must not exceed 20.0%.
+In FY2022, the governmental required coverage was 7.24% of the covenant to budget and appropriate revenues.
+The City's Enterprise annual coverage requires 1.00%.
+The City had a coverage rate of 1.63% for senior liens against the operating revenues and 2.18% when including the expansion fees collections.

-Three major rating institutions (Moody's, Fitch and Standard & Poor's) have periodically evaluated the City's financial management, economic conditions and administrative practices.
+Three major rating institutions (Moody's, Fitch, and Standard & Poor's) have periodically evaluated the City's financial management, economic conditions, and administrative practices.

-During fiscal year 2021, the major rating institutions reaffirmed or assigns various ratings.
-Below are the bonds that were reviewed.
+During fiscal year 2022, the major rating institutions reaffirmed or assigned various ratings.
+Below is a summary of the bonds which were reviewed.